TL;DR

 Related FORKOFF reads: Agent-Ready Site Audit, Founder Funnel Strategy, The Reddit Intent Engine, Solo Operator: First Five Clients, Founder-Led Content Marketing.
 References: Featured.com, ACCESS Newswire, eReleases.

-For deeper cross-pillar context, see the founder-funnel strategy for how backlinks feed the upstream stages of the FORKOFF founder funnel.
+For deeper cross-pillar context, see the founder-funnel strategy for how backlinks feed the upstream stages of the FORKOFF founder funnel, and the 4-block founder funnel OS for the canonical hub that connects backlink work to narrative, distribution, conversion, and retention across the founder-growth motion.
 Additional video reference: Backlinko's Brian Dean walks the modern link-building stack in his updated 2024 deep dive - dated material on the wire-blast era but useful as a contrast to the 2026 channels documented above.